ritikasharma1505/AWS-SERVERLESS-DEPLOYMENT/README.md

 }
 ```

-- Upload "index.html" and "script.js" files

 Configuring CloudFront Distribution for enhanced security
 - Origin domain (select the S3 bucket)
-- Nmae will be auto-populated
+- Name gets auto-populated
 - Origin access - Select Legacy access identities or OAC - Create new OAI or OAC (This will act as a single cloudFront user access)
-- Select the update bucket policy
+- Tick the update bucket policy
 - WAF disabled
 - Select Price class
 - Default root object as "index.html"
 - Click on create distribution

-- Copy the Static website URL and hit it on the browser to view your hosted website !! (without cloudFront)
-- Copy the CloudFront Distribution domain name and hit it on the browser once deployed  to view your hosted website (with cloudFront)
+- Copy the CloudFront Distribution domain name and hit it on the browser, once deployed, to view your hosted website (with cloudFront)

+** NOTE : Clean up/delete resources after you are done (Leaving, may incur charges)